jstaf/authority/README.md

 something goes wrong with the installation.
 You should open a root shell with `sudo su -` BEFORE INSTALLATION and then CHECK THAT SUDO WORKS after installation in a second terminal window (`sudo echo test`).
-This will let you rollback the changes if you have somehow messed sudo up.
+This will let you rollback the changes in the first root shell if you have somehow messed sudo up.

 **Before installing, install `ffmpeg` via your package manager:**